This site contains affiliate links. Click here to read my disclosure policy.

 Coconut oil – a medium chain triglyceride (MCT) that goes right to liver made into ketones for energy, boosts thyroid function, improves digestion, 50% lauric acid which boosts immune function and is known for anti-aging benefits.

-Olive oil does not provide Omega-6 or Omega-3 fatty acids, but has high polyphenol attributes and known to be an antioxidant.
-Careful here, most of the oils are fake today, very oxidized and have no health benefit.
+Olive oil does not provide Omega-6 or Omega-3 fatty acids, but is high in polyphenols, an antioxidant.
+Careful what kind of olive oil you purchase, most of the oils are fake today, very oxidized and have no health benefit.

 Canola and peanut oil and trans fats are problematic.